Potential and limitations of quantum extreme learning machines: Conclusions

 \section{Conclusions}

 We provided a complete characterisation of the information exactly retrievable from linear post-processing of measurement probabilities in QELM schemes.
 This sheds light on the tight relation between the capabilities of a device to retrieve nonlinear functionals of input states, and the memory of the associated quantum channel.
-Our framework can be readily extended to characterise what can be achieved in QRCs, for the purpose of analysing time-dependent signals encoded in quantum states.

-We found that the estimation efficiency of QELM protocols is entirely reflected in the properties of an effective POVM describing the entire apparatus, comprised of a dynamical evolution and a measurement stage.
-In turn, this clarifies the class of dynamics that result in POVMs that are effective for efficient and accurate property estimations.
+We found that the estimation efficiency of QELM protocols is entirely reflected in the properties of an effective POVM describing the entire apparatus, comprised of a dynamical evolution and a measurement stage. \addLI{In particular, we showed that the effective POVM contains all of the information required to determine which observables can be estimated, and to what accuracy, as well as which kinds of effective POVMs, induced by different types of dynamics, result in different degrees of estimation accuracies.} In turn, this clarifies the class of dynamics that result in POVMs that are effective for efficient and accurate property estimations.
 We further found that the inevitable sampling noise, intrinsic to any measurement data coming from a quantum device, crucially affects estimation performances, and cannot be neglected when discussing the protocols.

 Our work paves the way for a number of interesting future endeavours on this line of research, including an extension of our analysis to time-trace signals for dynamical QRCs, and the in-depth analysis of POVM optimality for quantum state estimation.
-Moreover, the translation of our findings into performance-limiting factors of recently designed experimental scenarios for QRCs, and the identifications of ways to counter them will be paramount for the grounding of the role that such architectures could play in the development of schemes for quantum property validation.
+Moreover, the translation of our findings into performance-limiting factors of recently designed experimental scenarios for QELMs and QRCs, and the identifications of ways to counter them, will be paramount for the grounding of the role that such architectures could play in the development of schemes for quantum property validation. \addLI{At the same time, our study of QELMs for quantum state estimation purposes fits tightly with, and has the potential to improve on, several experimental detection strategies which rely on some form of linear regression to estimate target states~\cite{zia2023regression,suprano2021enhanced,suprano2021dynamical,stricker2022experimental,garcia2021learning}.} \\

 \acknowledgments